 Given that skin cancer is the commonest human cancer in many populations, that we know what the cause is, and that most skin cancers are readily visible, you might think that the possibilities for prevention are large.
 As we will see, whilst this a reasonable expectation, in practice things are are not so straightforward.

 Prevention can usefully be demarcated into primary and secondary prevention.
-Primary in this context would mean stopping skin cancers from developing, and secondary prevention would refer to early detection or the minimisation of any harm from early dysplastic lesions.
-This chapter deals with primary prevention: secondary prevention is discussed in Chapter 18.
+Primary, in this context would mean stopping skin cancers from developing, and secondary prevention would refer to early detection or the minimisation of any harm from early dysplastic lesions.
+This chapter deals with primary prevention: secondary prevention is discussed in the next chapter.

 Primary prevention of skin cancer